Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/ThreadCreation-Ch-2.md

    <img width="855" alt="Screenshot 2024-07-24 at 1 03 33 PM" src="https://github.com/user-attachments/assets/8c61419e-a9fc-4e14-b976-debafce35d93">
    <img width="571" alt="Screenshot 2024-07-24 at 1 05 45 PM" src="https://github.com/user-attachments/assets/23f345e3-165c-4c05-8cd1-dc5820fd8acb">

+### Let's analyze the reason behind 2 ways of creating Thread.

-If we look, the "Thread" class also implements "Runnable".
-Then why does it ask us to provide an object of Runnable?
+If we look closely, the "Thread" class also implements "Runnable".

+#### Then why does it ask us to provide an object of Runnable?

 Also, the "Thread" class itself has a *run()* method which we can use.
 Why can't we just use it?